 [Heading amended by No. 46 of 2010 s.
 24.]

-57. Interpretation
+57. Term used: operational work

 In this Division operational work means the doing of such acts, matters and things as may be necessary for or conducive to the control of declared plants and declared animals.